operator-framework/java-operator-sdk/docs/documentation/features.md

 in your resource' status, for example, when attempting a last retry.

 Note, though, that reaching the retry limit won't prevent new events to be processed.
 New reconciliations will happen for new events as usual.
-However, if an error also ocurrs that would normally trigger a retry, the SDK won't schedule one at this point since the retry limit is already reached.
+However, if an error also occurs that would normally trigger a retry, the SDK won't schedule one at this point since the retry limit is already reached.